AfshinJalili/smart-reminders/README.md

 - **Validation**: Input validation using class-validator
 - **Error Handling**: Custom exception filters for LLM-related errors

+## Prompt Design

+I used **Response API** because it was a one-time ask - no conversation needed, just extract the reminder details.

+I used **function calling** for structured output - ensures the LLM returns data in the exact format I need.

 ## Prerequisites

 - Node.js (v18 or higher)